luisarizmendi/edge-demos/demos/microshift-disconnected/README.md

 **_NOTE:_** *Remember to include `--ask-vault-pass` when you try to run your Ansible playbooks containing Ansible Vault encrypted files*

-By default a test app will be deployed along with microshift.
+By default the manifests under `files/manifests` will be deployed along with microshift.
 If you want to skip that step just comment out the `microshift_test_app_template` line in cars/main.yaml.
+You can also include your own manifests there.